The weather in the Roanoke Valley in Virginia's Blue Ridge is pleasant and comfortable throughout the year.

-The Roanoke Valley is located far enough north to experience four distinct seasons and far enough south that the winters are mild.
-Because we are surrounded by mountains, all four seasons are spectacular.
-Get the current Roanoke Valley weather forecast.
+The region is located far enough north to experience four distinct seasons and far enough south that the winters are mild.
+And because we are surrounded by the beautiful Blue Ridge Mountains, all four seasons are spectacular.

-Mild weather makes winter a great time to visit the Roanoke Valley.
+Mild weather makes winter a great time to visit Virginia's Blue Ridge.
 The average high temperature in December is 48 degrees, perfect for holiday shopping or a brisk walk through one of the Valley's downtowns.